 Our application to establish a Community Benefit Society called The Saffron Walden Community Pub Ltd has been accepted by the Financial Conduct Authority.
 Anyone interested is invited to purchase shares in the society/pub which would give them a vote on all major decisions in relation to the management strategy and how the pub is eventually run.

 Whether someone purchases a single share or a hundred, and invests £50 or £5,000, each member of the Community Benefit Society will have one vote only.

 In addition, though the value of the shares will not increase, it is proposed that there will be an interest dividend that is paid annually to shareholders, the rate of which will be set annually.
 Shares may only be sold back to the society.

 If you are interested in the STRAP campaign, please come along to the next event (details of which will be posted on our website, Twitter feed and Facebook page).
 We’re really excited about our recent Pup up Pub events as they have allowed us to meet regularly, share news and updates, meet new people and old friends and talk about the things that interest us and others – just like we’d do in the Railway in fact.
-The first three events were brilliant, and we expect future events to be better still!
+All the events so far have been brilliant, and we expect future events to be better still!